vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-config.rst

 Specifying structure of the content
 -----------------------------------

-There are multiple ways you can setup configuration for a workshop.
+There are multiple ways you can setup the configuration of a workshop to specify the structure of the content.
 The way used in the sample workshops is through YAML files.

 The ``workshop/modules.yaml`` file provides details on the list of available modules which make up your workshop, and data variables for use in content.